Pattern-based Knowledge Component Extraction from Student Code Using Representation Learning: Results

 \subsection{KC Model Comparison and Ablation Study}

-To further evaluate the effectiveness of our proposed pattern-based KC model, we assessed its ability to explain and predict student performance within the learning curve fitting framework of the Additive Factors Model (AFM)~\cite{cen2006learning,koedinger2012automated}.
-The AFM was fit to the corresponding student–problem–opportunity data.
-The model estimates the probability of a correct response as a function of KC-specific intercepts and learning rates.
-Following previous research~\cite{shi2023kc,alencar2025integrating}, we compared the performance of our KC model against two common baselines: the single-KC model, which treats all submissions as practicing the same KC, and the item-KC model, which assigns a distinct KC to each unique problem, and computed model fit and predictive performance using three standard metrics: Akaike Information Criterion (AIC), Bayesian Information Criterion (BIC), and Root Mean Squared Error (RMSE).
-Lower values of AIC and BIC indicate better model fit, with BIC applying a stronger penalty for model complexity to discourage overfitting, and RMSE, on the other hand, captures the average prediction error and reflects the model’s ability to estimate student correctness accurately.
+To further evaluate the effectiveness of our proposed framework, we tested its ability to explain and predict student performance within the Additive Factors Model (AFM)~\cite{cen2006learning,koedinger2012automated}.
+The AFM estimates the probability of a correct response as a function of KC-specific intercepts and learning rates by fitting logistic learning curves.
+Following prior research~\cite{shi2023kc,alencar2025integrating}, we compared the performance of our KC model against two common baselines: the single-KC model, which treats all submissions as practicing the same KC, and the item-KC model, which assigns each problem its own KC.
+Model performance was evaluated using three metrics: Akaike Information Criterion (AIC), Bayesian Information Criterion (BIC), and Root Mean Squared Error (RMSE).
+Lower AIC and BIC indicate better fit, with BIC applying a stronger penalty for model complexity, while RMSE reflects average prediction error.

-Along with these experiments, we conducted an ablation study to isolate the contribution of our representation and clustering pipeline by introducing two additional baselines.
-First, we replaced the VAE model with a pretrained programming language model, CodeT5~\cite{wang2021codet5}.
-We fine-tuned the CodeT5-base model (220M parameters) using the same training procedure as the original VAE and used the fine-tuned CodeT5's encoder output instead of the VAE embeddings in the clustering process.
-Second, we removed the VAE entirely and directly used the SANN-generated embeddings of the subtrees to form the KC clusters.
-Table~\ref{tab:fit} suggests that our model consistently outperformed the baselines across all three metrics, achieving lower AIC and BIC values, indicating better model fit with appropriate complexity, and a lower RMSE, demonstrating improved predictive accuracy of student performance.
-These results suggest that our approach yields a more accurate and effective representation of students' underlying KCs compared to traditional skill attribution strategies.
+We also conducted an ablation study to isolate the contribution of our combined approach, including the SANN and $\beta$-VAE pipeline.
+For this purpose, two additional baselines were tested: (i) replacing the VAE model by using embeddings from a large programming language model, jina-code-embeddings (1.5b parameters)~\cite{kryvosheieva2025efficient}, (ii) replacing the VAE model with a fine-tuned CodeT5 model (pretrained programming language model, 220 million parameters)~\cite{wang2021codet5}, using its encoder output in the clustering step and (iii) removing the VAE entirely and clustering directly on the SANN-generated embeddings.

+As shown in Table~\ref{tab:fit}, our pattern-based KC model outperformed all baselines.
+It achieved lower AIC and BIC values, indicating better model fit with appropriate complexity, and a lower RMSE, demonstrating improved predictive accuracy of student performance.
+These results suggest that our framework provides a more accurate and effective representation of KCs compared to traditional skill-attribution or direct embedding strategies.
+We next examine the explainability of pattern-based KCs, focusing on how the framework surfaces the code structures underlying each discovered KC.